 Saflok key troubleshooting is essential for getting your Saflok key system to work correctly.

-If your Saflok key is not working that you need to resolve, then there are simple steps that will help make sure that everything gets fixed up right away.
+If your Saflok key is not working and you need to resolve it, then simple steps will help ensure that everything gets fixed immediately.
 Just follow these instructions carefully:

-- If nothing seems to be working, then try removing any dirt or debris from around where you’re trying to insert your Saflok into its corresponding lock mechanism–this includes dust particles!
+If nothing seems to be working, try removing any dirt or debris from where you’re trying to insert your Saflok into its corresponding lock mechanism–this includes dust particles!

 Other Common Saflok lock faults

 If your Saflok lock is not working or has trouble opening it, a few common issues can be resolved with the following troubleshooting steps.

 Make sure that the battery is charged and inserted correctly.

 Reset the lock by pressing both buttons for five seconds (you will hear two short beeps).
 This will reset all settings on the lock to their original factory settings so you can start over from scratch if necessary!

 Try using different keys/cards until your issue has been resolved; this may help determine whether something is wrong with one particular card/key rather than your entire system, which would require more extensive repairs.